404annas/Finance-Manager-Backend/README.md

-# FINANCE-APP-BACKEND
+# 💻 FINANCE-APP-BACKEND

-The powerful and secure backend service for the FINANCE-APP, built with Node.js and Express.
+**FINANCE-APP-BACKEND** is the secure, reliable, and feature-rich backend service powering the FINANCE-APP frontend dashboard and upcoming mobile app.
+It handles authentication, payment scheduling, transactions, email reminders, file uploads, and user management with a modular and maintainable architecture.

+---

 ## ✨ About the Project

+This backend is built using **Node.js and Express** and follows the **MVC (Model-View-Controller)** pattern for clean separation of concerns.
-This repository contains the backend codebase for the FINANCE-APP, a robust server-side application built on Node.js and Express.
-It serves as the central API and business logic layer for the entire financial management platform.
-The backend is responsible for handling all core functionalities, including user authentication, data importing, database interactions, and secure communication with the frontend client.
+It acts as the central API for the FINANCE-APP, managing all server-side business logic, database interactions, secure communication, and integration with external services.

-The architecture is designed following the MVC (Model-View-Controller) pattern, ensuring a clean separation of concerns and making the application scalable and maintainable.
-It handles everything from defining the database schemas (`models`) and managing the application's business logic (`controllers`) to exposing secure API endpoints (`routes`).
-The backend also integrates with external services for tasks like sending emails (`mailer.js`), scheduling reminders (`cron.js`), and managing file uploads (`multer.js`, `cloudinary.js`), providing a full-featured and reliable foundation for the FINANCE-APP.
+Key functionalities include:
+- **User Authentication & Authorization** using JWT and middleware (`authMiddleware.js`)
+- **Payment & Transaction Management** including scheduling, categorization, and reminders (`transactionController.js`, `schedulePayment.js`)
+- **Automated Email Notifications** using Nodemailer (`reminderMailer.js`, `inviteUser.js`)
+- **File Upload Handling** via Multer & Cloudinary for images (`cloudinary.js`, `multer.js`)
+- **Scheduled Tasks** with Node-Cron for recurring reminders (`cron.js`)
+- **Secure & Scalable Architecture** with Helmet, CORS, and dotenv for environment configuration

+This backend ensures all operations are **secure, fast, and consistent** with the frontend dashboard and future mobile applications.

+---

 ## 🚀 Key Features

-*   **🔐 Secure Authentication:** Implements JWT-based authentication to protect routes and user data (`authMiddleware.js`).
+* **🔐 Secure Authentication & Authorization**
+  - JWT-based authentication to protect routes.
+  - Role-Based Access Control for admin and regular users.
+  - Passwords securely hashed with **bcryptjs**.

-*   **👤 Complete User Management:** Full CRUD (Create, Read, Update, Delete) operations for users (`userController.js`, `deleteUsers.js`).
+* **👤 User Management**
+  - CRUD operations for users (`userController.js`, `deleteUsers.js`).
-*   **💳 Transaction & Payment importing:** Logic for handling, scheduling, and recording payments and transactions (`transactionController.js`, `schedulePayment.js`).
+  - Invite users to collaborate on payments or dashboards.
+  - Admin dashboard support for full user oversight.

+* **💳 Payments & Transactions**
+  - Add, track, schedule, and categorize payments.
+  - Real-time tracking via APIs for the frontend dashboard.
+  - Users can create shared transactions with multiple contributors.

-*   **📧 Automated Email Services:** Integrated mailer for sending reminders and user invitations (`reminderMailer.js`, `inviteUser.js`).
+* **📧 Email Services**
+  - Send reminders, notifications, and invitations via **Nodemailer**.
+  - Scheduled email sending using **node-cron**.
+  - Template-based emails for clarity and professional appearance.

+* **🖼️ Cloud-Based File Handling**
+  - File uploads for attachments/images handled via **Multer** and **Cloudinary**.
+  - Secure storage, optimized image delivery, and organized folders.
+  - Supports dynamic image and media content for transactions and user profiles.

-*   **🕒 Scheduled Tasks:** Utilizes cron jobs for automated tasks like sending payment reminders (`cron.js`).
+* **🕒 Scheduled Tasks & Reminders**
+  - Cron jobs automate sending payment reminders and notifications.
-*   **🖼️ Cloud-Based Image Uploads:** Manages file uploads by integrating with Cloudinary for efficient storage (`cloudinary.js`, `multer.js`).
+  - Ensures users and collaborators are alerted in a timely manner.

-*   **🔀 RESTful API Design:** A well-structured API with clear and consistent endpoints for all frontend interactions.
+* **🔀 RESTful API Design**
+  - Well-structured endpoints for all frontend interactions.
+  - Consistent and modular route grouping (users, payments, transactions, reminders, shares).
+  - Middleware ensures secure, authenticated access.

+---

+## 🛠️ Technologies & Libraries Used

+### Core Stack
+- **Node.js:** Fast and scalable server-side runtime.
+- **Express.js:** Minimalist and flexible backend framework.
+- **MongoDB:** NoSQL database for storing user, payment, and transaction data.
+- **Mongoose:** ODM for schema validation, relationships, and database operations.

+### Security & Middleware
+- **bcryptjs:** Hashing passwords for secure storage.
+- **jsonwebtoken (JWT):** Secure token-based authentication.
+- **helmet:** Adds HTTP headers to enhance security.
+- **cors:** Cross-Origin Resource Sharing configuration.
+- **cookie-parser:** Parse cookies for session management.

+### File Upload & Cloud Storage
+- **multer & multer-storage-cloudinary:** Handles file uploads and stores in Cloudinary.
+- **cloudinary:** Cloud-based media storage with optimized delivery.

+### Scheduling & Email
+- **node-cron:** Schedule recurring jobs for reminders.
+- **nodemailer:** Send automated emails for reminders and invitations.

+### Utilities
+- **dotenv:** Manage environment variables securely.
+- **nodemon:** Dev dependency for live server reloading.

+---

 ## 📂 Project Structure

-The backend is organized into a modular structure that separates responsibilities, making it easy to navigate and extend:

 ```
 FINANCE-APP-BACKEND/